iuliu-blaga/ansible-tinc/README.md

 Your local machine (where Ansible is installed) must be able to log in to the remote servers as "root", preferably with passwordless public SSH key, which is specified as the `remote_user` in `/ansible.cfg`.

-By default, this playbook will bind tinc to the IP address on the `eth1` interface (private network interface on DigitalOcean Droplets).
+By default, this playbook will bind tinc to the IP address on the `eth1` interface.
 See the "Review Group Variables" section to change this.

 ## Preparation